 I don’t like writing things like this because many White people are too quick to agree with criticisms of People of color, but are absent when it comes down to acknowledging Black liberation, or any type of Afrocentrism in a positive way.
 My fear is that this may be used to solidify stereotypes about black people with Afrocentric leanings.
 Be that as it may, I feel it’s necessary to set the record straight.
 To be clear this article isn't intended to claim that all Black people (Afrocentric or not) are Homophobic.
-Its intent is to acknowledge the problem of ant-gay bigotry in Black communities and make clear my opinions about this form of bigotry.
+Its intent is to acknowledge the problem of anti-gay bigotry in Black communities and make clear my opinions about this form of bigotry.

 Homophobia is just that, a phobia, an irrational fear.
 Too many of my people feed into the strange idea that gay equals bad, or weak.
 Sorry (not really), but I just can’t fuck with that.
 I don’t care what tradition one claims to follow, or what pseudoscientific study one chooses to bend their mind around; if you’re trying to be free of the white-supremacist power structure you're deluded if you think being anti-gay is the way to do it.

-The frustrating thing is that many so called conscious Afrikans think they’re fighting a European agenda by being homophobes, when in reality they are being duped into following an agenda so discussing, and idiotic that most whites won’t allow it in there circles.
+The frustrating thing is that many so called conscious Afrikans think they’re fighting a European agenda by being homophobes, when in reality they are being duped into following an agenda so discussing, and idiotic that most whites won’t allow it in their circles.
 As a matter of fact, most of the Whites who go for this anti-gay stuff are, typically, of the same conservative strand that think Black people are inferior.
 When have Eurocentric forces ever fed Blacks anything but garbage?
 Now many Blacks are allying themselves with the most destructive elements of Western imperialism and pretending that it’s somehow a way to gain freedom.
 Ridiculous!

 Right now, there are rightwing Whites who strive to do missionary work in Africa.
 Why?
 Because they believe that those Blacks aren’t corrupted with thoughts of liberation, like us Americanized Blacks.
 They see Africans as dumb and gullible.
 They want to bend Africans to their will.
 Hasn’t this always been the case?
 If these people had it their way most Africans would be expendable soldiers in their unholy war for power.
 Manufacturing a fake enemy is the oldest way to rally desperate people, and many people in Africa are in desperate positions.
 Many Blacks throughout the world are in desperate positions as well, so who better to exploit.
 The reality is that Black people are being conned again, but it’s not all the “White-mans” fault.
 We’re perpetuating this nonsense and justifying Nazi style ideologies, all while pretending to be Pro-Black.